-12. Using plugins that monetize with Affiliate Links – Some plugins monetize their software with auto monetization tools or affiliate links.
+12. Using plugins that monetize with Affiliate Links – Some plugins monetize their software with auto monetization tools that also use affiliate links.
 If you talk about a product and people comment and link directly to the merchant, your Affiliate links from above may be overwritten by the plugin that uses the same links and you no longer get the sale.
 The same can happen with direct links and in house links and URL shorteners.
-13. Using creatives that have the merchant’s url instead of something telling the user what to do with an unbranded call to action – If you talk about the merchant a lot or a product and let your website visitors know where to buy it, then you have a banner (with or without a call to action) branded for the company instead of being generic or showing products, people may type the merchant’s name into the search engines and not click your banner.
-I usually don’t mention the merchant’s names but say click here to buy this product and then they find the merchant’s site.
+13. Using creatives that have the merchant’s url instead of something telling the user what to do with an unbranded call to action – If you talk about a specific merchant a lot, or a product and let your website visitors know where to buy it, you may want to use a banner (with or without a call to action) branded for the company/product instead of being generic or showing random products through a showcase or widget.

-14. Using too many banner ads and cluttering their sites – Another common mistake Affiliates make that causes them to not make money is by loading their sidebars with banner ads.
+14. Using too many banner ads and cluttering your site – Another common mistake many new Affiliates make is loading a sidebar with banner ads.
 This clutters your site and also makes it not easy to look at.
-Find some merchants that you really like, that have good creatives that can be relevant to a lot of your posts or the topic of your site and then use those.
+Find some merchants that you really like, that have good creatives that can be relevant to a lot of your posts (or the main topic of your site) and then use those.
 More isn’t always better.

 15. Having too many ads above the fold – Google has been known to penalize sites for this.
-Try to keep your ads relevant and where they would make sense.
-If you talk about cooking and use a specific tool, link to that tool or show the product link for that tool by it in the post’s copy or after the post if you create a section on where to buy the products used in this post or try showing product links and compare stores/prices.
+Try to keep your ads relevant and where they make sense.
+If you talk about cooking and use a specific tool, link to that tool or show the product link for that tool in the post’s copy or after the post is finished.
+You can create a section on where to buy the products used in this post or try showing product links and compare stores/prices.

-17. Not testing new product lines, brand extensions or cross promotions – Even if you are making money with a merchant.
-There could be another that you can earn more with.
-Even if they have less sales but a higher AOV or a higher conversion rate with a lower AOV, you could potentially earn more with them than you can with your current merchant A. Try new merchants to see what the best option is for your site and traffic and you’ll also have a backup in case they ever close their Affiliate program.
+17. Not testing new product lines, brand extensions or cross promotions – Even if you are making money with a merchant, there could be another that you can earn more with.
+If merchant B has less sales for you, but a higher AOV or a higher conversion rate, you could potentially earn more with them than you can with your current merchant A. Try new merchants to see what the best option is for your site and traffic and you’ll also have a backup in case they ever close their Affiliate program.

 Affiliate Mistakes by Promotional Method